On minimizers and convolutional filters: theoretical connections and applications to genome analysis: Introduction

 \section{Introduction}

 It is a pithy statement now that the near exponential explosion of biological sequence data we confront requires the construction of more efficient tailored algorithms capable of handling the data deluge \cite{kahn2011future,berger2016computational}.
-Over the last decade, several tools have emerged from the algorithmic literature as instrumental for biological sequence analysis, whether in reducing time- or space-complexity.
-For example, for read-alignment/assembly, compressive data structures that rely on the inherent redundancy of the underlying genome(s), such as the FM-index \cite{ferragina2000opportunistic}, entropy-scaling search trees \cite{yu2015entropy}, and more recently the r-index \cite{gagie2018optimal} have been widely used in applications including assembly and read-mapping \cite{simpson2010efficient,yorukoglu2016compressive,kuhnle2020efficient}.
-Alternately, probabilistic sketching methods such as MinHash \cite{broder1997resemblance}, HyperLogLog \cite{flajolet2007hyperloglog}, and HyperMinHash \cite{yu2020hyperminhash} have found great applicability in fast genome comparison and classification \cite{ondov2016mash,baker2019dashing}.
-Rather than understanding the entropic structure of the underlying data, these methods instead use random hash functions to force the data into a shape with well-characterized approximation error.
-And finally, local k-mer subsampling schemes such as minimizers \cite{schleimer2003winnowing,roberts2004reducing}, syncmers \cite{edgar2021syncmers}, and minimally-overlapping words \cite{frith2020minimally} reduce the redundancy found in the overlapping neighboring k-mers of a sequence, and thus allow speeding up tasks like taxonomic classification \cite{wood2019improved}, read mapping, or assembly \cite{li2016minimap}.
-These methods have all become necessary because although Moore's law on transistor density has continued unabated, the same cannot be said about single-threaded processing times or fast memory access.
+Over the last couple decades, local k-mer subsampling schemes such as minimizers \cite{schleimer2003winnowing,roberts2004reducing}, syncmers \cite{edgar2021syncmers}, and minimally-overlapping words \cite{frith2020minimally} have been applied to reduce the redundancy found in the overlapping neighboring k-mers of a sequence, and thus allow speeding up tasks like taxonomic classification \cite{wood2019improved}, Average Nucleotide Identity estimation \cite{shaw2023fast}, read mapping \cite{li2016minimap}, or assembly \cite{ekim2021minimizer}.
+These methods have become necessary because although Moore's law on transistor density has continued unabated, the same cannot be said about single-threaded processing times or fast memory access.